polkadot-js/api/docs/start/api.consts.md

 ## The API and types

-There is some magic applied by the API, for instance the `createFee` comes back as `Balance` type, however the API knows this type and makes a `Balance` object available, hence the `toNumber`.
-This is consistent in retrieving constants, making queries or event making transactions -
+There is some magic applied by the API.
+For instance as the `createFee` result is returned, the API knows the expected type and makes a `Balance` object available, hence the `toNumber`.
+This result mapping is consistent in retrieving constants, making queries or even sending transactions:

 - when values are passed to the API, the API will convert whatever is provided into the correct type as required by the call
 - when a value is retrieved, the API will provide an object of the correct type that wraps this value